darkprinx/break-the-ice-with-python/Status/Day 2.md

 **My Solution: Python 3**
 ```
-lst=input().split(',')  # the input is being taken as string and as it is string it has a built in
+lst = input().split(',')  # the input is being taken as string and as it is string it has a built in
                           # method name split. ',' inside split function does split where it finds any ','
                           # and save the input as list in lst variable

-tpl=tuple(lst)          # tuple method converts list to tuple
+tpl = tuple(lst)          # tuple method converts list to tuple

 print(lst)
 print(tpl)